MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 # Fragments' morning inspiration

 ## Maps - A.M.A
-_Benjamin:_ **"**It's a real pop song you will have in mind for the rest of the day.
-For going on with the party you started the night before as well as for waking up with a smile on your face.**"**
+_Benjamin:_ **"**It’s an ultra pop song that lingers in the mind after the party the night before.
+And it keeps the party going until you wake up with a smile in the morning.**"**

 ## Ariel Pink's Haunted Graffiti - Round and Round
 _Tom:_ **"**This song is a cure to melancholia.
 The bridge at two minutes feels just like a sunny Sunday.
-If everyone listened to Ariel Pink, people may less bit the crap out of each other.**"**
+If everyone listened to Ariel Pink, less people would fight with each other.**"**

 ## Julien Marchal - I
 _Sylvain:_ **"**Because it's soft; because the sound of the piano is just a wonder and even more because he's a Frenchman.**"**